-Both Huel and Soylent provide complete meals for convenience, with minimal impact on the environment.
-We do, of course, have several differences, and we could go on about how much we prefer Huel, but we’d rather leave that up to you.
+Despite Huel and Soylent both offering convenient, complete meals with minimal impact on the environment, several differences occur between their products and ours.
+We could talk all day about how much we prefer Huel, but we’d rather leave that up to you.

-This is a fact-based comparison looking at categories such as nutrition and price.
-We haven’t compared subjective factors such as taste or texture, as they are personal to you.
+*Please note, we've not compared subjective factors such as taste or texture, as we know they're personal to you.

 |Per 2000kcal||Huel Powder (Vanilla v3.0)||Soylent Powder (Original v1.9)|

 *Correct as of 02/01/20

 Both Huel Powder and Soylent include protein above the Reference Intake (RI).
 This is because protein has several benefits such as being the most satiating macronutrient.
 However, Huel contains almost 50% more protein compared to Soylent.
 You can find out more about protein in our article Guide to Protein Quality, Digestion and Absorption.

 Huel Powder contains flaxseed and sunflower oil to achieve a great omega-3:omega-6 ratio of less than 1:1.
 On the other hand, Soylent uses canola (rapeseed oil).

 Huel Powder also contains medium-chain triglycerides (MCTs) from coconut, which are not included in Soylent.
 MCTs are a type of saturated fat which are metabolised differently to the more common long-chain triglycerides and so have additional benefits such as being an immediate source of energy.

 Huel Powder doesn’t use maltodextrin or isomaltulose as carbohydrate sources.
 This is because oats and flaxseed have a low glycaemic index and are naturally high in fibre.
 Fibre has several benefits including favourable effects on the gut microbiota and digestion[5, 6].